 The FUT method is one of the first effective long-term solutions to the hair loss problem.
 This method has formed the basis of more recent hair transplant technologies such as follicular unit extraction (FUE) and direct hair implantation (DHI).
 But is FUT outdated by these newer methods now or should you still consider it as a viable alternative?

-To answer this question, we need to take a closer look into the FUT procedure and its comparison to the FUE method.
+In order to understand the best hair transplant technique, we need to take a closer look into the FUT procedure and its comparison to the FUE method.
 Click here to go to the FUT vs FUE comparison right away.

 FUT/Strip hair transplant procedure